-Air has many characteristics, such as temperature and moisture content.
-Air contains a specific amount of these characteristics, which affects the development of foggy windows.
+Air has many components, such as temperature and moisture content.
+Air contains a specific amount of these components, which affects the development of foggy windows.

 At a specific temperature, moisture is released from the air, which will either frost or turn into water.
 The whole process is called condensation, and the specific point of change is called the dew point.

 So, when you see droplets all over your windows, it’s condensation.
 Humidity escaping the air and taking refuge elsewhere.

 To stop the windows condensing, you need to reduce the temperature in your car as the heat from your body and breath will make it worse.